Overview and Assumptions¶

 The informees of a part of a transaction are trusted with not violating the privacy of the other stakeholders in that same part.
 In particular, the submitter is trusted with choosing strong randomness for transaction and contract IDs.
 Note that this assumption is not relevant for integrity, as Canton ensures the uniqueness of these IDs.

 When a transaction is submitted with the VIP confirmation policy, every action in the transaction must have at least one VIP informee.
 Thus, the VIP informee is automatically privy to the entire contents of the transaction, according to the ledger privacy model.

 In addition to the general trust assumptions, the following additional assumptions are relevant for liveness and bounded liveness functional requirements on the system: bounded decision time, and no unnecessary rejections:

-All the domain entities in Canton (the sequencer, the mediator, and the identity manager) are highly available.
+All the domain entities in Canton (the sequencer, the mediator, and the topology manager) are highly available.

 The sequencer is trusted to deliver the messages timely and fairly (as measured by the probability distribution over the latencies).

-The domain identity manager forwards all identity updates correctly.
+The domain topology manager forwards all identity updates correctly.